 A financial aid award packet is mailed to all prospective undergraduate students during the spring preceding their initial fall enrollment.
 Award notifications are also emailed to all prospective and returning students through their Samford.edu email account.
 Students may receive an award notice at any point in the year, based on an initial award or due to a change in the aid offer.
 Email is the primary form of communication for Student Financial Services.
 Therefore, it is important to check your Samford email account regularly.
 Your award notification email will contain a link to the student web portal, where you can view, accept or decline your aid offer.
 You may access the portal at any time.

-Federal regulations state an undergraduate is considered to be a full-time student with 12 hours of enrollment per semester.
+Federal regulations state an undergraduate is considered to be a full-time student with 12 or more hours of enrollment per semester.
 In order to receive the full amount of aid for which you are eligible, you must be enrolled in at least 12 hours of undergraduate classes.
 Some aid may be disbursed for enrollment as low as six hours per semester.
-All Samford aid requires a minimum of 12 hours for disbursement.
+All Samford funded aid requires a minimum of 12 hours for disbursement.

 Some federal aid may be disbursed to undergraduate students with for enrollment as low as six hours per semester.
 Undergraduate students who qualify for a Pell grant may retain eligibility for Pell funds only with enrollment below six hours.
 However, it is important to remember that in most cases, eligibility for Pell and other federal funds will be reduced with the student’s enrollment.